-Now, the pandemic has come close to being a manageable force on worldwide affairs.
+Now, the pandemic has come close to being a manageable force in worldwide affairs.

-If you’ve already settled in an LAC country as an expat or plan to do so soon, it’s best to be in the know when it comes to the region’s tax policies.
+If you’ve already settled in Latin America and the Caribbean (LAC) as an expat or plan to do so soon, it’s best to be in the know when it comes to the region’s tax policies.
 In that regard, here’s your much-needed primer.

 Taxes in Latin America: By the Numbers

 The first thing you need to know about taxation is that tax policies evolve.
 They are not set in stone.
 The same applies to the reality of tax collection.
 Something as disruptive as a pandemic can affect the practical aspect of taxation, which, in turn, could reshape its framework.

 This is why it’s important to keep abreast of how things are going in your country of residence taxation-wise.
 With that said, here’s what you need to know about the state of tax policy in Latin America based on “Revenue Statistics in Latin America and the Caribbean 2021,” a joint report on tax revenue statistics covering three decades, from 1990 to 2019, from the Organisation for Economic Co-operation and Development (OECD) and other key institutions.

 Between 1990 and 2019, the average tax-to-GDP ratio in LAC countries rose steadily each year, with four exceptions (1991, 1996, 2009, and 2017), increasing by more than 7 percentage points, from 15.7% to 22.9%.

 This increase is credited to augmented revenues from individual income and profit taxes (3%) and value-added taxes (3.8%).